patrickboateng/geolysis/README.md

 ## Motivation

-`GeoLysisCore` is a free software package designed specifically to assist developers in building applications that can solve complex geotechnical problems.
-Whether you're working on soil mechanics, rock mechanics, or any other geotechnical field, `GeoLysisCore` provides a powerful set of tools that can help you design and develop robust solutions.
+`geolysis.core` is a free software package designed specifically to assist developers in building applications that can solve complex geotechnical problems.
+Whether you're working on soil mechanics, rock mechanics, or any other geotechnical field, `geolysis.core` provides a powerful set of tools that can help you design and develop robust solutions.
 With an intuitive API and a wide range of features, this software is an essential tool for anyone who needs to work with geotechnical data on a regular basis.
-Whether you're a seasoned geotechnical engineer or a new developer just getting started in the field, `GeoLysisCore` is the ideal solution for all your software development needs.
+Whether you're a seasoned geotechnical engineer or a new developer just getting started in the field, `geolysis.core` is the ideal solution for all your software development needs.

 ## Installation